GeoffreyFrost/UmojaHack-3-Hotspots-winning-solution/README.md

 I used fast.ai’s tabular learner, which is a feed forward neural network.
 I didn’t use any fancy model selection tools, I just picked it because it’s really easy to work with and I’ve used it in the past.
 Before doing any feature engineering, I wanted to get a baseline.
 I trained on just the provided data, which resulted in a root mean squared loss (rmsl) of about 0.03136 which was already pretty good for the early stages of the competition.

-I beagain adding features one by one, evaluating my model each time.
+I began adding features one by one, evaluating my model each time.
 This allowed me to add a few really good features, and not add any features that would hurt the model.
 After I was happy with the features I was adding, I tuned my hyper parameters,  and managed to get a rmsl of 0.02505 after ensembling.

 ## Remarks